Akobabs/ai-cmps/README.md

 | API docs (Swagger) | http://localhost:8000/docs |
 | API docs (ReDoc) | http://localhost:8000/redoc |

 The database is auto-seeded with 5 demo users and 42 articles on first run.
+Allow ~30 seconds on the very first start for seeding to complete.

 **Stop:**
 ```powershell